nuggetsnegin/nextjs/README.md

 - Create an object representing a theme and use that theme for all your components!
 - A lot simpler to style than anything Scott has ever used :O
 - Use <code> npm i theme-ui @theme-ui/presets --save</code> presets lets you use reset, tailwindcss whatever we want
+- Theme.ui has a provider, every page in Next.js is it's own app/code splitting (for free!), every page we can use a provider but that's annoying 😅
+- Instead we can use the theme in the app(root) to add providers